 Vision problems grow more common with aging, and because dementia can affect parts of the brain that handle visual information, it often compounds age-related vision impairment.
 This can mean depth perception issues, a smaller field of vision, diminished tolerance of glare, and difficulty distinguishing one object from another.

-Even and consistent lighting throughout a person’s living space — no dark corners, closets or hallways, and no glares or high-contrast areas — should not only help them navigate their surroundings more easily, it can also ease dementia-related confusion, anxiety and aggression.
+Even and consistent lighting throughout a person’s living space—no dark corners, closets or hallways, and no glares or high-contrast areas—should not only help them navigate their surroundings more easily, it can also ease dementia-related confusion, anxiety and aggression.

 Broader dementia awareness

-The Netherlands has embarked on a nationwide dementia awareness initiative, Samen Dementievriendelijk (meaning “Dementia Friendly Together”), to make the entire experience of visiting businesses more dementia-inclusive — not just in terms of design, but in terms of attitude, too.
+The Netherlands has embarked on a nationwide dementia awareness initiative to make the entire experience of visiting businesses more dementia-inclusive—not just in terms of design, but in terms of attitude, too.
+Employees are trained on the signs that someone may have dementia—such as coming to the store everyday and buying a large bag of sugar.

-The largest grocery chain in the Netherlands, Albert Heijn, has now held more than 60 in person training sessions and continues to offer online training for their employees.
+The largest grocery chain in the Netherlands, Albert Heijn, has now held more than 60 in-person training sessions and continues to offer online training for their employees.

 Dementia accessibility benefits everyone because it increases awareness of the issue, makes spaces easier to navigate for people who may have other impairments and helps those affected by cognitive impairment to navigate the world a little more easily.